Infleqtion/client-superstaq/supermarq-benchmarks/README.md

 The quantum benchmarks within Supermarq are designed to be scalable, meaning that the benchmarks can be instantiated and generated for a wide range of circuit sizes and depths.

-The [Supermarq tutorial](examples/Supermarq_HPCA_Tutorial_css.ipynb) notebook contains an end-to-end example of how to execute the GHZ benchmark using [Superstaq](https://superstaq.infleqtion.com/).
+The [Supermarq tutorial](https://github.com/Infleqtion/client-superstaq/tree/main/supermarq-benchmarks/examples) notebooks contain an end-to-end example of how to execute the GHZ benchmark using [Superstaq](https://superstaq.infleqtion.com/).
 The general workflow is as follows:

 ```python